dzhang314/my-markdown-docs/pages/publications.md

 and [published abstract](http://absimage.aps.org/image/MAR16/MWS_MAR16-2015-000096.pdf).

-**Abstract:** Recently, experimental measurements and theoretical modeling have been in a disagreement concerning the binding energy of biexctions in transition metal dichalcogenides.
+**Abstract:** Recently, experimental measurements and theoretical modeling have been in a disagreement concerning the binding energy of biexcitons in transition metal dichalcogenides.
 While theory predicts a smaller binding energy (∼20 meV) that is, as logically expected, lower than that of the trion, experiment finds values much larger (∼60 meV), actually exceeding those for the trion.
 In this